Module 2: Intermediate Western Herbalism

 An Integrative Program focusing on pathophysiology, pulse, tongue and facial assessment, nutrition and advanced case studies.

 March - June 2020

-Understanding herbal energetics and furthering diagnostic techniques is key to becoming a proficient clinical herbalist, as is botany, nutrition, pathophysiology and case studies… then onto clinical work.
+Understanding herbal energetics and learning assessment techniques is key to becoming a proficient community or clinical herbalist, as is botany, nutrition, pathophysiology and case studies.
 This module is co-taught by Clinical Herbalists and Clinical Nutritionists to provide a truly integrative education in holistic health.
-The focus here is on in-depth studies in pathophysiology with advanced-level case studies as well as pulse and tongue diagnosis.
+The focus here is on in-depth studies in pathophysiology with advanced-level case studies as well as pulse, tongue and facial diagnosis.
 Successful completion of an intermediate herbal program is required for admission.
 It is recommended, but not required, that both Module 1 and 2 be taken in succession and priority will be given to students who sign up for both.
 Space is limited and we only accept a maximum of 13 students.

 Drawing from the expertise and experience of a well-rounded faculty, with many years of clinical and teaching experience, the goal of this module is to further your understanding of the human body, what happens physiologically when imbalance occurs, and how to address those concerns using a holistic approach including herbal medicine, nutrition and supplements and healthy lifestyle practices.
 Another goal is to further your diagnostic skills incorporating facial as well as pulse and tongue diagnosis… all significant factors necessary to become a confident herbalist in your community.

 Class begins on March 5th and meets every Thursday evening in addition to several weekend days.
 Students who complete this program will receive instruction in the following areas: